ACADEMIC RESEARCH TRAINING - 2025/6

 Module Overview

-This module provides students with an advanced knowledge of designing research in a particular field of psychology, in preparation for developing their own dissertations.
-The module will cover all aspects of research design, including literature reviews, forming hypotheses, ethical conduct, and study design, both quantitative and qualitative.
+This module equips students with the skills to design and undertake academic research in psychology, in preparation for developing their own dissertations.
+The module will cover key aspects of research design, including literature review, forming hypotheses, ethical conduct, and study design and methods, both quantitative and qualitative.
+Students will propose a study design in a group presentation; implement the study via small-scale data collection and analysis; and present and discuss the findings in an individual research report.

 Module provider